Self-Directed IRA

 4

 Debt-Financed: Did you use a loan to help purchase your property?
-If yes, the percentage of debt-financed property is subject to UBIT.
+If yes, the portion of the investment that was funded by the loan is subject to UBIT.

-For example, a property is purchased with 50% IRA funds and 50% through a loan.
-The amount subject to UBIT would be 50% of the net income earned from the property (through rental income or capital gains), after subtracting the first $1,000 and any deductions (expenses, tax, depreciation, etc.).
+For example, if a property is purchased with 50% IRA funds and 50% through a loan, the amount subject to UBIT would be 50% of the net income earned from the property (through rental income or capital gains) after subtracting the first $1,000 and any deductions (expenses, tax, depreciation, etc.).

 What Investment Choices Do I Have?

 To report and pay UBIT, the IRA must file IRS Form 990-T by April 15.
 If the annual gross UBIT income exceeds $1,000, the IRA must report and pay UBIT.
-UBIT is paid with IRA funds, not the IRA owner’s personal funds.
-Some states may have their own form for UBIT.
-Contact a financial advisor to see if it applies to your state.
+UBIT is paid with IRA funds, not the IRA owner's personal funds.
+Some states may have their own paperwork for UBIT.
+Contact a financial advisor to see if this applies to your state.

 Annual Income